-The objective of the course, exposure to the intricacies of the legislative process, is achieved by a blend of selected readings and participation in the New York State Legislature.
-Students will serve as Legislative interns working 120 to 150 hours during the semester performing duties and responsibilities as determined by the legislator in consultation with the faculty director.
-Students will be graded based upon joint evaluation of the legislator and internship professor.
+The objective of the course, exposure to the intricacies of the legislative process, is achieved by a blend of selected readings and participation in the New York State Legislature or not-for-profit organization dealing in advocacy or legislation.
+Students will serve as Legislative interns working 120 to 150 hours during the semester performing duties and responsibilities as determined by the legislator/supervisor in consultation with the faculty director.
+Students will be graded based upon joint evaluation of the legislator/supervisor and internship professor.
+Students placed in the Community Policy Institute program will attend a scheduled weekly class.
 Written permission of the internship supervisor is required.
-(ATTR: ARTS, INT)
+(ATTR: ARTS, APJ, INT, PPA)